 If you do your own car maintenance then you likely have the skills to check over the new car.
-It’s great that you found a reputable dealer but than doesn’t mean you should buy without first checking it over.
+It’s great that you found a reputable dealer but that doesn’t mean you should buy without first checking it over.

-I like to get on the lot and inspect the exterior of the car without the sales man breathing my neck, so I usually just ask “can I look at the cars and I’ll come see you afterwards” Most dealers will be fine with that.
+I like to get on the lot and inspect the exterior of the car without the salesman breathing my neck, so I usually just ask “can I look at the cars and I’ll come see you afterwards” Most dealers will be fine with that.

-Never inspect a car in bad weather, you’ll rush the job and snow or rain will hide scratches and mismatched paint.
+Never inspect a car in bad weather, you’ll rush the job, and snow or rain will hide scratches and mismatched paint.